-As noted in our Hotspot Shield review, this service relies on its custom proprietary Catapult Hydra VPN protocol, which has helped it win Ookla’s fastest VPN service award back in 2019, and the service still ranks among some of the fastest in our tests.
+As noted in our Hotspot Shield review, this service relies on its custom proprietary Catapult Hydra VPN protocol, which has helped it win Ookla’s fastest VPN service award back in 2019, and although it's no longer up there with the best, it's still fairly speedy.

 That said, while you can use Hotspot via its CLI-based Linux VPN client, keep in mind that you won’t be able to use many of the interesting features such as split-tunneling.
 Also not available to Linux users is Hotspot’s popular free VPN product, although you can test the service through its generous 45-day money back guarantee, which is longer than what’s usually offered by most of its peers.

 Sign up now on the Hotspot Shield website (opens in new tab)(opens in new tab)

 Isn't IPVanish generous – the US-based provider doesn’t put a cap on the number of devices you can connect through the same connection at the same time, which is a huge plus since it allows you to extend the VPN protection to all the devices in your house.
 The only other provider that does that is Surfshark.